Fr33maan/redux-crud-async/README.md

 ## TODO
-- make this module more database style with holding of previous records
+- better documentation on how uuid is used
+- clearer doc for `EMPTY` actions
-- update path to repo for travis CLI
+- websocket support for sails
 - better doc "how to use actions"
-- make api expectations editables
 - comment code
-- add single actions (signup, signin)
+- find a way to test FormData in createModel
 - update & delete for model & models
-- websocket support for sails
+- make this module more "database style" with holding of previous records
 - normalize ES5 vs ES6 imports
-- find a way to test FormData in createModel
+- add single actions (signup, signin)
+- make api expectations editables